 This meeting is also your opportunity to vote on important issues.
 Whether or not you plan to attend in person, we recommend that you exercise the power of your proxy vote through the procedures that are explained in the "Q&A on Proxy Voting" section of the accompanying information circular.
 We urge you to make your vote count.
-Please vote in sufficient time to ensure your vote is received prior to the proxy cut off of 3:00 p.m.
-(Calgary time) on May 4, 2015.
+Please vote in sufficient time to ensure your vote is received prior to the proxy cut off of 11:00 a.m.
+(Calgary time) on May 9, 2016.

-Following the meeting, you will find the full text of the audited annual financial statements for the year ended December 31, 2014 (and the accompanying management discussion and analysis), the Information Circular and Annual Information Form for the year ended December 31, 2014, our quarterly results, corporate presentation, and other useful information about Alaris at www.alarisroyalty.com.
+Following the meeting, you will find the full text of the audited annual financial statements for the year ended December 31, 2015 (and the accompanying management discussion and analysis), the Information Circular and Annual Information Form for the year ended December 31, 2015, our Q1, 2016 quarterly results, corporate presentation, and other useful information about Alaris at www.alarisroyalty.com.

 Directors and management never lose sight of the fact that we guide this enterprise on behalf of you, our shareholders.
-We look forward to your participation in our deliberations on May 6th.
+We look forward to your participation in our deliberations on May 11.